-But that could happen, say those in Colorado’s hemp industry who are counting on voter support for a little-discussed question that will be on this November’s ballot.
-The ballot measure will accompany a dozen others that range from slavery to gerrymandering to how to fund education and transportation.
+But that could happen, say those in Colorado’s hemp industry who are counting on voter support for a little-discussed question, called Amendment X, that appears on this November’s ballot.
+The ballot measure accompanies a dozen others that range from slavery to gerrymandering to how to fund education and transportation.

 “Shall there be an amendment to the Colorado constitution concerning changing the industrial hemp definition from a constitutional definition to a statutory definition?”

 Colorado is the only state that has a definition of industrial hemp in its Constitution, according to hemp industry lobbyist Cindy Sovine.

 In Colorado, hemp is a cannabis plant with a THC level of no more 0.3 percent*.
 In other words, it can’t get you high.
 But it can be used in some 25,000 products spanning from clothing to construction, health foods, biofuels, and more.

 Voters placed the definition of industrial hemp in our founding document in 2012 because it was part of the groundbreaking constitutional Amendment 64 that legalized the sale and use of recreational marijuana.
 So, in Colorado, industrial hemp is defined as “the plant of the genus cannabis and any part of such plant, whether growing or not, with a delta-9 tetrahydrocannabinol concentration that does not exceed three-tenths 23 [0.3] percent on a dry weight basis.”
 In other words, hemp can have .3 percent THC in it and still be legally considered hemp, per the Constitution.